 Updated for Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
 FASB ASU 2019-03 provides that the proceeds from the sale of collection items can be used for the care of existing collection items as well as for the acquisition of additional collection items.
 This Update will become effective for annual financial statements issued for fiscal years beginning after December 15, 2019, and for interim periods within fiscal years beginning after December 15, 2020.
 However, early application is allowed.

 Upon successful completion of this course, the user should be able to:

 identify and report on not-for-profit organizations,

-identify the statement of financial position the statement of activities of a not-for-profit organization, and
+identify both the statement of financial position and the statement of activities of a not-for-profit organization, and

 recognize other accounting and reporting matters.